 The Covid-19 pandemic has severely impacted the Council Tax collection fund position.
-The Council Tax collection fund deficit for 2021-22 is estimated at £3.600m, based on an early high-level estimate from billing authorities.
+The Council Tax collection fund deficit for 2021-22 is estimated at £2.306m, although this figure is not final.
 The collection fund position reported in the Revenue Budget Report 2020-21 was a surplus of £3.310m.

-As with taxbase, the billing authorities have until 31 January 2021 to confirm in writing their Council Tax collection fund positions.
-The difficulties for billing authorities of forecasting during the Covid-19 pandemic, along with the time needed to consider the recent announcements at the Provisional Settlement of a Local Income Tax Guarantee Scheme for 2020-21 and a Local Council Tax Support scheme, means that this information will be received later than is usual.
-A verbal update of the Council Tax collection fund position will be provided at the meeting, when it is expected that more information will have been received.
+Billing authorities have until 31 January 2021 to confirm in writing their final collection fund estimates.
+There have been difficulties for billing authorities forecasting during the Covid-19 pandemic, and billing authorities require time to consider the recent announcements of the Local Income Tax Guarantee Scheme for 2020-21 and the Local Council Tax Support scheme.
+This means that final collection fund estimates will be received later than is usual.

+A verbal update of the Council Tax collection fund position will be provided at the meeting, when final information will have been received.
 As a result, the Council's estimate of Council Tax collection fund position could change more than in a 'normal' year.
 Any changes to the figure shown in Appendix One will be managed through the Risk Management Budget or Reserves.